 Chateau d’Arche is best served at 14 degrees Celsius, 57 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 The wine will naturally warm in the glass, while it develops more aromatic complexities and fleshes out.

-Chateau d’Arche is one of a handful of moderately priced, Sauternes producers that understands the need to create new markets and find younger generations of customers.
+Chateau d’Arche is one of a handful of moderately priced, Sauternes producers that understand the need to create new markets and find younger generations of customers.

-To help promote their brand, they became one of the early proponents of selling their wine in individual, 10 cl, (Centiliters) about 3.4 ounce, test tube shaped bottles, which is perfect for consumers wanting to enjoy a small glass of sweet wine.
-On average, Chateau d’Arche produces close to 6,500 cases of Sauternes wine per year.
+To help promote their brand, they became one of the early proponents of selling their wine in individual, 10 cl, (Centiliters) about 3.4 ounces, test tube-shaped bottles, which is perfect for consumers wanting to enjoy a small glass of sweet wine.
+In addition to sweet white Bordeaux wine, Chateau d’Arche is now producing Gin, Rum, and Whiskey!

 Château d'Arche Wine Tasting Notes